EdwardLuke/newsspec_14641/README.md

 Let users ask questions about the content on the page.
 The docs for configuring this module, using the Hearken admin panel are here: http://help.wearehearken.com/article/23-configure-curiosity-module

+You can view this module directly at the Hearken website here: http://modules.wearehearken.com/wndr/curiosity_modules/249?pa=f

 ## Ranking/Voting Module

 Users can vote on questions, choosing which ones they would prefer to see answered.
 The docs for configuring this module, using the Hearken admin panel are here: http://help.wearehearken.com/article/59-configure-voting-module

+You can view this module directly at the Hearken website here: [link needed]

 ## In this repo: